HRT & The Menopause

 NHS

-Hormone replacement therapy (HRT) is a treatment used to relieve symptoms of the menopause.
-It replaces hormones that are at a lower level as you approach the menopause.
+Hormone replacement therapy (HRT) is a treatment used to help menopause symptoms.
+It replaces the hormones oestrogen and progesterone, which fall to low levels as you approach the menopause.

 • hot flushes